 |Feb'16||Paper accepted in CHI 2016 Workshop on Future of Human-Building Interaction.|

 My research interests are broadly in the areas of Human Computer Interaction (HCI) and Urban Informatics.
 I enjoy multidisciplinary application-oriented research that involves designing, developing, and evaluating systems in the real world, and that can be applied to solve high value social problems.
-My current and past work falls within these sub-domains: accessibility, sustainability, data visualization, ubiquitous computing, and smart spaces.
+My current and past work falls within these sub-domains: accessibility, sustainability, data visualization for social good, computational social science, ubiquitous computing, and smart spaces.
 I also have an interest to work in ICTD or technology for development.

 Ongoing Research Projects

-Interactive Visual Exploration of Urban Accessibility at Scale
+Designing Interactive Geovisualization Tools for Understanding Urban Accessibility at Scale

 Advisor: Jon Froehlich (UW) (January 2018 - present)